grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 enough, this would be a good place to pick up Sedge Warbler or Grasshopper Warbler.
 We're here at the wrong time of day though; unless there's been constant murk and rain and the sun is only just coming out, 2-3pm tends to be moribund.
-We find a few Blackcaps but nothing else.
+We find a few Blackcaps, but nothing else.

 Further along, we encounter the second 'lens-good-birding-average' incident of the year.
 A man approaches us to ask "what is this that I've taken a photo of?"
-It's a greenfinch.
+It's a Greenfinch.
 I am mystified that these folks can spend so much on camera kit, be clearly interested in birds, but also be so green.
 They don't carry binoculars either.
 Odd.
 Each to their own, however!